Skip to main content

 The choice is not taste.
 It is a function of three variables.
 What is the hardest problem you solve for your best clients?
 Does that problem need a cohort to solve, or can it be solved alone?
 And at what price do your current clients already value the solution?
 A therapist who solves attachment-repair work typically productises into a small cohort intensive, not a course, because the work is relational.
 A consultant who solves positioning typically productises into a workshop plus a licensed framework, not a group program, because the work is cognitive and the cohort is not the therapy.
 A coach who solves executive presence productises into a structured twelve-week group program, because behavioural change needs reps and peer witness.

 There is no universal right answer.
 There is a right answer for your practice.
-That answer is the output of the first phase of the Growth Infrastructure Method, and it takes a week to pin down cleanly.
+That answer emerges during Month 1 of the 90-Day Sprint, when the Digital Brain is built and the architectural diagnosis identifies the three highest-ROI projects.
 Every week after that compounds from a correct choice at week one.

 What breaks when you try to build the product without the infrastructure underneath it?